Abreu slams 200th career homer, White Sox topple M's 10-4 - WHIZ News

 SEATTLE (AP) — Jose Abreu hammered a grand slam into the second deck for his 200th career home run, Luis Robert and Zack Collins both went deep for the first time this season and the Chicago White Sox beat the Seattle Mariners 10-4 on Tuesday night.

-The miserable night for the Mariners began when starting pitcher James Paxton left early due to a left elbow injury and continued with a barrage of long balls from the White Sox.
+A miserable night for the Mariners began when starting pitcher James Paxton exited early due to a left forearm strain, and continued with a barrage of long balls from the White Sox.

+“Obviously, you don’t want to lose a ballgame, but even more disappointing when you lose a couple of players,” Seattle manager Scott Servais said.

 Abreu provided the capper with the fourth grand slam of his career and second this season with two outs in the eighth off Keynan Middleton.